benji300/joplin-persistent-layout/README.md

   That means, if the tag `layout:viewer` is set in at least one note, the setting must also contain `Viewer`.
   Otherwise layout will not be changed to the expected one.
 - When the selected note is changed, the editor layout is changed also.
-- If none of the tags is specified, the editor layout is not changed.
-The currently set one will be kept, as before.
+- If none of the tags is specified, the default layout from user option `Default editor layout` will be used.
+  - If `None` is selected, the currently active layout will be kept.
 - If more than one is specified, they are checked in the order above and the first matching one is used.

 ## Commands